Who is this degree for?

 Students in the program will have resources available to them such as:

-- Direction on publishing articles in major bioethics journals
+- Guidelines for publishing articles in major bioethics journals

 - Participation in TGS students/alumni bioethics blog